Mass-independent scheme for enhancing spatial quantum superpositions: Numerical results

-Both of these initial conditions could potentially be achieved in a nanocrystal with a mass of $10^{-15}$ $\text{kg}$ by using a Stern-Gerlach apparatus with a magnetic field gradient of $10^{4}$ $\text{T}/\text{m}$ \cite{zhou2022}.
-In this paper, we will focus on how to use diamagnetic repulsion to further increase the spatial separation between wave packets.
+Both of these initial conditions could potentially be achieved in a nanocrystal with a mass of $10^{-15} {\rm kg}$ by using the Stern-Gerlach apparatus with a magnetic field gradient of $10^{4}{\rm T/m}$ \cite{zhou2022}.
+In this paper, we will focus on how to use the diamagnetic repulsion to further increase the spatial separation between wave packets.